toodlepip/ga_download_tracking/README.md

 # ga_download_tracking

-Javascript Code for Download Tracking on Wordpress using Google Analytics.
+Javascript Code for Download Tracking on Wordpress and other sites using Google Analytics, Facebook Pixel and (probably) Twitter conversion pixel.

 It'll also work for other websites, but was developed on a Wordpress site.
 There's loads of other plugins that will do this, but this is a very lightweight of handling downloads with minimal server-side code.
 If the theme allows addition of JS code in the `<body>` that'd be a simple way to add the code.

 ## INTRODUCTION

-Little Javascript snippet to add into a Wordpress site to track downloads in Google Analytics (GA)
+Little Javascript snippet to add into a Wordpress site to track downloads in for three services:

+1. Google Analytics (look in Events, listed as Downloads with the file URL as a Label)
+1. Facebook Pixel (listed as Download events)
+1. Twitter Conversion tracking (tbc, couldn't get the interface working through the Twitter Pixel Helper is showing it works OK)

-GA will happily track page views but for custom events eg. file downloads it doesn't know a button has been clicked to kick off a download.
+GA et al will happily track page views but for custom events eg. file downloads it doesn't know a button has been clicked to kick off a download.
 This little script looks for any link on a page to a PDF, Word, Excel document, Powerpoint presenatation, ZIP or Gzip file and fires off a GA event if the link is clicked.

 It also looks for any link with a `report_download` class or a link following a `.report_download` class.
 This comes in handy if a button or link doesn't directly link to a file type listed above.